-2.2 Which fixed effects matter?
+2.2 Which types of FE matter?

-The first step of our investigation consists of assessing whether using different types of fixed effects has a differential impact on the explanatory power of regressions on emissions, whether unscaled or scaled by a proxy for firm size.
-Understanding whether different types of fixed effects bear an impact on the coefficient of determination of a regression is important because it allows us to gauge the extent to which other variables, especially those that might be used to test a certain hypothesis, help explain the drivers of emissions.
+The first step of our investigation consists of assessing whether using different types of FE has a differential impact on the explanatory power of regressions on emissions, whether unscaled or scaled by a proxy for firm size.
+Understanding whether different types of FE bear an impact on the coefficient of determination of a regression is important because it allows us to gauge the extent to which other variables, especially those that might be used to test a certain hypothesis, help explain the drivers of emissions.
 For example, in value relevance studies, R2-adj is a measure of the association between accounting and market data (Strong & Walker 1993, Brown et al. 1999, Barth et al. 2023).

 We borrow a methodology that has previously been used in the governance literature (see, for instance Bertrand & Schoar (2003) and Schoar et al. (2024)).
-Specifically, we exploit the facility-year structure of our dataset to estimate eight linear regressions where the dependent variable is a proxy for GHG emissions (Total Reported Emissions in the GHGRP dataset), both unlogged (as in Seltzer et al. (2022)) and log-transformed,5 and the independent variables are different combinations of fixed effects (FE):
+Specifically, we exploit the facility-year structure of our dataset to estimate eight linear regressions where the dependent variable is a proxy for GHG emissions (Total Reported Emissions in the GHGRP dataset), both unlogged (as in Seltzer et al. (2022)) and log-transformed,5 and the independent variables are different combinations of FE types:

-- 1. State FE and Year FE
+- 1. State FE and year FE

-- 2. County FE and Year FE
+- 2. County FE and year FE

-- 3. NAICS FE and Year FE
+- 3. NAICS FE and year FE

-- 4. County FE, NAICS FE and Year FE
+- 4. County FE, NAICS FE and year FE

-- 5. GVKEY FE and Year FE (only for firms available in Compustat)
+- 5. GVKEY FE and year FE (only for firms available in Compustat)